Foresight on AI: Policy considerations

 AI Ecosystem, an example of how AI models could work together

-Figure 1 follows three AI models of various size working together along a supply chain.
+Figure 1 follows 3 AI models of various size working together along a supply chain.
 Each AI model has their own section.
 The first section depicts an AI running on a smartphone.
 Here a speech bubble says: ‘When will my shipment arrive?’ as someone asks the question to their AI running on a phone.
 The medium size AI model interprets voice commands and uses phone data to identify the specific shipment.
 The second section depicts an AI running in the cloud connecting different transportation vehicles.
 The large size AI model processes requests, studies the supply chain to foresee delays and estimate delivery times.
 It also seeks local data for analysis.
 The final section depicts an AI running on a surveillance camera in a warehouse.
 The small size AI model uses object recognition to find free shelf space and provides local information to the cloud AI.

 Implications